Ilias-Tzortzinis/SellerSphere/README.md

-# StreamCart
+# SellerSphere

-StreamCart is a **Fully-Fledged E-Commerce Platform with realtime analytics**.
+SellerSphere is a **Fully-Fledged E-Commerce Platform with realtime analytics**.
 This is a personal project to hone my skills and knowledge of different technlogies in the programming world.